magma/magma/docs/readmes/contributing/contribute_onboarding.md

 1. Follow the [prerequisites guide](https://magma.github.io/magma/docs/next/basics/prerequisites) and install all development tools, up to but not including the "Build/Deploy Tooling" section
-2. (Optional) If you opt to use IntelliJ IDEA as your local IDE, follow the instructions in the "Setting up IntelliJ" section below before you proceed
+2. (Optional) If you opt to use IntelliJ IDEA as your local IDE, follow the instructions in the "Set up IntelliJ" section below before you proceed
 3. Run all Orc8r tests
     1. Via Docker build script: `cd ${MAGMA_ROOT}/orc8r/cloud/docker && ./build.py -t ; noti`
     2. [Via IntelliJ](https://magma.github.io/magma/docs/orc8r/dev_testing#testing-tips)